crystal-lang-tools/vscode-crystal-lang/README.md

 1. Linter is disabled by default, enable using `"crystal-lang.problems": true`
 2. Linter and formatter are implemented using Node.js `child_process` so perfomance could be affected.
 You can use a different problem level.

-3. ECR syntax is very basic, some keywords aren't highlighted.
+3. ECR syntax is very basic.
 You can use vscode `text.html` instead or enable emmet for `text.ecr` in your `settings.json`:

 ```json
 {